 - If you didn't want to make bars, you could totally leave this whole and serve it up as a frosted pumpkin cake!

-- Cream cheese: make sure you're using full-fat blocks of cream cheese, not the spreadable kind that comes in a tub.
+- Cream cheese: You'll need 1 block of full-fat cream cheese for the frosting.
+Do not use the spreadable kind that comes in a tub.

 - As always, I highly recommend weighing the flour using a scale if at all possible.
 This is the best way to ensure accuracy and adding too much (or too little) flour will change the texture of these bars.
 We'll need 246 grams of flour for this recipe.